wharton/drf-excel/README.md

     }
 ```

-Also you can add `color` field to your serializer and fill body rows.
+Also, you can add `color` field to your serializer and fill body rows.

 ```python
 class ExampleSerializer(serializers.Serializer):